OctopusDeploy/blog/blog/2022-q2/devsecops-respond-to-vulnerabilities/index.md

 A deployment is then the execution of a release to an environment.

-So, in order to find which package versions are deployed to the specified environment (and we are usually talking about the production environment when dealing with vulnerabilities), you must list the deployments to an environment, filter them down to the deployments for the specified project, sort the deployments to ensure you find the latest one, and return the ID of the release that the deployment executed.
+So, in order to find which package versions are deployed to the specified environment (and we're usually talking about the production environment when dealing with vulnerabilities), you must list the deployments to an environment, filter them down to the deployments for the specified project, sort the deployments to ensure you find the latest one, and return the ID of the release that the deployment executed.

 The `get_release_id` function implements this query: